Black-Star-Institute/blackstar.github.io/docs/projects/aquarius.md

 > Project Gleem, which became Project Aquarius in 1966, was a parallel reporting system for UFO sightings and incidents.
 > Reports collected under Project Aquarius were considered actual sightings of Alien aircrtafts or contaacts with Alien Life Forms.
 > Most reports were made by reliable mlitary and defense departmenta civilian personnel.

+This is somewhat backed up by the *Pentacle Memorandum* found by Jacques Vallee in 1967 that confirmed that such a parallel UFO reporting project existed at the Battelle Memorial Institute.
+Vallee revealed the existence of the memo in his journals, published under the title *Forbidden Science* in 1992.
+The document confirms that the Robertson Panel (1953) was manipulated in the interests of the cover-up.

 # Links